unbounded/skein-arm/README.rst

 uses the NEON_ SIMD instructions to perform 64-bit operations, where possible in parallel.

+There is also a Skein-256 implementation that does not require NEON support.

-It is based on the optimized C version written by Doug Whiting, with the block functions rewritten in ARM assembly language.
+The code is based on the optimized C version written by Doug Whiting, with the block functions rewritten in ARM assembly language.

 Performance
 -----------
-For long messages the implementation reaches the following speeds in cycles per byte:
+For long messages the implementation reaches the following speeds in cycles per byte when tested on Cortex-A8 processor:

 ========== ====
 Skein-256  20.3